gvwilson/sensibleadventures/cloudherd/new.md

 Sergeant Dorbu grimaced.
 "About that, Your Highness..."

-The villagers might as well not have been there as Major Bonzon and the princess peppered Sergeant Dorbu with questions on the walk back to Stale.
+The villagers might as well not have been there as Colonel Bonzon and the princess peppered Sergeant Dorbu with questions on the walk back to Stale.
 When he described the ambush, they asked about the makeup of the royalist forces.
 When he told them about being trapped by the